NC State Extension Publications

 Calibration

 Calibration is the process of proving the planter or drill is delivering the seed at the rate intended.
 You should not assume the rate charts provided by the manufacturer in the manual will be exact for every application.
 Those charts represent what the manufacturer perceives to be average or representative conditions across a wide range of planting environments.
-Changes in seed properties, field condition, equipment condition and a host of other factors can influence the result.
-To ensure successful planting, be sure to calibrate your planting equipment.
+Changes in seed properties, field condition, equipment condition, and a host of other factors can influence the result.
+To ensure successful planting, calibrate your planting equipment.

-Calibrating a Row Crop Planter
+Calibrating a Row-Crop Planter

-Row crop planters typically singulate individual seed.
+Row-crop planters typically singulate individual seed.
 As such, calibration is often based on seed spacing in the furrow or seeds per foot of row length.

-1. Determine the seed rate.
+Determine the seed rate.
 Seed rate is the number of seed to plant per acre.
 It takes into account the germination percentage for the seed used and the emergence percentage.
 Germination percentage is usually on the seed label.
 Emergence may be available for specific areas or conditions.

-4. Fill the hopper with enough seed to give you smooth seed feeding into the meter.
+2. Fill the hopper with enough seed to give you smooth seed feeding into the meter.
 If using an air planter, set the air pressure as recommended.

-8. Compare your spacing to the spacing necessary to achieve the population you want.
+6. Compare your spacing to the spacing necessary to achieve the population you want.
 If your spacing is too high or too low, make the necessary drive adjustments to correct the spacing.

 Calibrating a Grain Drill